dpella/interop-example/README.md

     wrappedDpellaSampleRandom = wrap2 dpellaSampleRandom
     ```

-    Postgres extensions most be initialized and finished using functions
+    Postgres extensions most be initialized and finished using C functions
     `_PG_init` and `_PG_fini`.
 These functions then call the Haskell FFI
     provided functions `init_hs` and `hs_exit` to initialize and finished
     the Haskell runtime ([dpella-ffi-ext.c](./dpella-ffi/pg_extension/dpella-ffi-ext.c)):